arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 ## 3. Short feedback loop makes programming fun

 Why is programming so much more fun compared to other engineering disciplines?
 Perhaps because it's so quick to build something and see the result of your work.
-If you're building skyscrappers or airplanes, it takes years to see the product.
+If you're building skyscrapers or airplanes, it takes years to see the product.
 This is also the reason why a lot of programmers find UI (or game) programming more enjoyable — because you can code something up and quickly see a fancy effect on the screen, which makes you want to do more.

 Now PRs make this feedback loop longer.
 You code something up but it's nowhere close to being integrated and working.
 You now have to wait for the reviewer, go through his remarks, discuss them, change the code...

-There are a lot of processes for managing programmers' time, quality of the code, but I believe it pays of to also manage programmer's _energy_ and _momentum_.
+There are a lot of processes for managing programmers' time, quality of the code, but I believe it pays off to also manage programmer's _energy_ and _momentum_.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Working on a project now without a laborious PR review process, and it feels like I&#39;m flying.</p>&mdash; René Wiersma (@Rene_Wiersma) <a href="https://twitter.com/Rene_Wiersma/status/1360508416612048898?ref_src=twsrc%5Etfw">February 13, 2021</a></blockquote>